Scroll To See More Images

 3. Bucket Hats

 Bucket hats started gaining popularity in fall and winter of 2019, but Elie Tahari’s Spring/Summer 2020 show confirmed that they’ll remain cool throughout all of 2020, too.
 The best part about bucket hats is that they low-key go with everything.
 Need proof?
-Rock the Adidas logo’ed hat above with a street style ensemble, the leopard-print R13 version below with an LBD, and the fuzzy bucket hat with a turtleneck and high-waisted denim.
+Rock the Adidas logo’ed hat below with a street style ensemble, the leopard-print R13 version below with an LBD, and the fuzzy bucket hat with a turtleneck and high-waisted denim.